swissup/swissup.github.io/m1/attributepages/widgets-and-blocks/product-option-block.md

 ### Widget interface

-> This feature is available since version 1.3.3
+> This feature is available starting from version 1.3.3

-Product will be taken from `Mage::registry` automatically.
+The product will be taken from `Mage::registry` automatically.

 ![Widget popup](/images/attributepages/widget.png)